onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     third time's the charm!
 The way to commune/interface with the creator is to commune with the synergistic aggregate of human creativity, the source of which is the universe.
 God's way of participating in the world is through us and our choices and
-A creator doesn't create just once - he never stops, and in fact his epistemological creativity should only accelerate
+A creator doesn't create just once - he never stops, and in fact his epistemological creativity should only accelerate If there's a creator, surely he wants us to continue creating - the most creative thing to do is to create a sandbox for open-ended creativity!

 The creator created the universe which created us through evolution such that we can continue the acts of creation - creation is the only way to honor a creator creation creates the possibility of further creation by expanding the adjacent possible - it's open ended - it's infinite